-The movement in question was produced about 140 years ago by a Swiss ebauche manufacturer Fabrique d’Horlogerie de Fontainemelon (FHF,) which is often regarded as a long-dead-supplier-of-choice for independent watchmaking brands.
+The movement in question was produced about 140 years ago by a Swiss ebauche manufacturer Fabrique d’Horlogerie de Fontainemelon (FHF,) which is often regarded as a long-dead-supplier-of-choice for independent brands.

-The indies chose the vintage mechanisms for their simple, yet efficient design that often requires only some inexpensive servicing to be ready to put to work (Angular Momentum with its line of “art” timekeepers powered by FHF mechanisms is, perhaps, the first one that comes to mind here, although Armand Nicolet that makes a lot more expensive watches, too, likes FHF calibers.)
+The indies chose the vintage mechanisms for their simple, yet efficient design that often requires only some inexpensive servicing to be ready to put to work (Angular Momentum with its line of “art” timekeepers powered by FHF mechanisms is, perhaps, the first one that comes to mind here, although Armand Nicolet makes a lot more expensive watches, too, likes FHF calibers.)

-Also, thanks to their durable chassis and robust design, the vintage calibers seem to accept all kinds of add-on modules -and, like in this case, even tourbillon escapements- well, so it’s no wonder that Pierre Thomas was so happy to introduce a watch powered by one of FHF movements.
+Also, thanks to their durable chassis and robust design, the vintage calibers seem to accept all kinds of add-on modules -and, like in this case, even tourbillon escapements- well, so it’s no wonder that Pierre Thomas was so happy to introduce a device powered by one of FHF movements.

 The one employed in the PT 2010 movement, for example, is 16 mm in diameter, which makes it almost as large as a €0.01 coin.

 The tourbillon is placed between 7 and 8 o’clock and takes almost all real estate from the dial’s rim to its center.

 Nevertheless, the dial is legible thanks to a contrasting railroad-style hour track and a perfectly marked minute track with gold five-minute indexes.

 The only problem with this collection is that the gorgeous complication looks sort of out of place here.

 Like the Alien penetrating an astronaut.
 Like a wart on face.
 Like a bug on a windshield.
 Well, I guess you get the idea.

 Maybe a skeletonized version would look great with this thing?